akveo/react-native-ui-kitten/docs/contents/articles/button/index.md

 ### Create custom rkType

-To define new rkType you should define style for *container* and/or *inner* using `RkConfig`:
+To define new rkType you can override style for *container* and/or *inner* segments of your button using `RkConfig`:

 ```javascript